sinch/docs/docs/conversation/conversation_quick_guide.md

 ![New Channel](images/dashboard/dashboard_add_channels.png)

-Depending on the channel, select your ID/Identity to configure your channel to work with your Conversation API App.
+Depending on the channel, select your channel sender identity to configure your channel to work with your Conversation API App.
 Note that you must first set up a Service plan ID/Service ID/Sender Identity at corresponding channel portals.

-After choosing your ID/identity, the underlying channel needs to update the callback URL which will automatically overwrite and update any current callback URL setup.
+The callback URL of the underlying channel should be updated to point to the channel adapter of the Conversation API.
+Note: the callback URL for most channels will be updated automatically which will overwrite the current callback URL.

 > 📘 Note
 >